feedbackfarm/widget/docs/widgets/integrate-with-your-react-app.md

 ## Add the widget to your site

-Suppose that you have a react website looking like this
+Suppose that you have a React website looking like this

 ```jsx
 // index.jsx